 This course will give you an in-depth understanding of how computer technology works and a look at what goes on "behind the scenes".
 To use an analogy, if the study of ICT is equivalent to driving a car, Computer Science is learning how the car works and how to design and build the car.
 As part of this, you will investigate computer hardware and programming, which many students find challenging and interesting.
-This course will equip you with skills and knowledge that are an ideal stepping-stone to further study of Computer Science and are in increasing demand by employers in the technology sector and wider science, engineering and creative sectors.
+This course will equip you with skills and knowledge that are an ideal stepping-stone to further study of Computer Science and are in increasing demand by employers in the technology sector and wider science, engineering and creative sectors

-The course of study is made up of two examined components, each covering a broad range of topic areas.
-Alongside the practical nature of Computing, comes the science and mathematical theories and content which exist at the foundation of this subject.
+There are two examined components, each covering a broad range of topic areas.
+Alongside the practical nature of Computing, there are science and mathematical theories.
 There is also a substantial practical programming element that underpins the course theory

-COMP1: Computer Systems
+Component 1: Computer Systems